mperezjigato/reportsweakly/definitiveWEEK11.md.md

 # Conclusion

 The most difficult part of automatising the nanoparticle weak scaling calculations seems to be related to the "load balancing" problem.
-Rephrasing the above: Weak scaling is incompatible with MPI on CPUs.
-Considering the number of MPI processes needs to be divisible by the number of nodes and also the outcome of approximately dividing the atom number by a certain factor (6), the "weak scaling" experiment becomes "approximate weak scaling".
-It does not seem to pose any problems in the OpenMP case.
+Rephrasing the above: Strictly speaking, weak scaling is incompatible with MPI on CPUs.
+Considering the number of MPI processes needs to be divisible by the number of nodes and also the outcome of approximately dividing the atom number by a certain factor (6), the "weak scaling" experiment becomes "approximate weak scaling" if load balancing is to be avoided.
+In any case, ATOOLS does not allow changes in the number of nodes/MPI processes/OpenMP threads, which means not even approximate weak scaling?

 [^1]: https://wiki.fysik.dtu.dk/ase/
 [^2]: https://wiki.fysik.dtu.dk/gpaw/